 Laser Central has always been a leader in innovative thinking within the manufacturing industry, challenging norms and embracing new technology.
-As of this month, with our new factory in Darra coming online, we have officially become the largest private user of solar panels in Queensland.
+As of October 2019, with our new factory in Darra coming online, we have officially become the largest private user of solar panels in Queensland.

 Right from the first full day of operations at the new factory, we’ve been powered nearly 100% by solar.
 This also makes us Australia’s only “green lasers”.